vikranthkongara/intro-to-declarative-pipeline/Exercise-01.md

    agent any
 ```

-And remove the `sh 'make --version'` step
+And remove the `sh 'go version'` step

 ## Exercise 1.4 - Environment Directive